-A $\frac{1}{4}$ " Pinion 17 (Fig. 8.7c) fixed on the Motor driving shaft meshes with a $1\frac{1}{4}$ " Contrate Wheel locked on a $3\frac{1}{4}$ " Rod 18.
-This Rod is mounted in a Flat Trunnion and a Fishplate bolted to the Double Angle Strips 2, and carries a 14" Pulley 19.
-The Rod projects slightly through the boss of the Pulley 19 and carries a 1" loose Pulley fitted with a Rubber Ring.
+A 1" Pinion 17 (Fig. 8.7c) fixed on the Motor driving shaft meshes with a 11⁄2 Contrate Wheel locked on a 31⁄2 Rod 18.
+This Rod is mounted in a Flat Trunnion and a Fishplate bolted to the Rod is mounted in a Flat Trunnion and a Fishplate bolted to the Double Angle Strips 2, and carries a 11⁄2" Pulley 19.
+The Rod projects slightly through the boss of the Pulley 19 and carries a 1 loose Pulley fitted with a Rubber Ring.
 A 11⁄2" Flanged Wheel 20 is loose on a 41⁄2" Rod 21, which is mounted in a Flat Trunnion and a Fishplate bolted to the Double Angle Strips 1.
-Two Fishplates are attached to the tapped holes of the Flanged Wheel by nuts and bolts, and a Collar 22 is held in the slotted holes of the Fishplates by two bolts.
+Two Fishplates are attached to the tapped holes of the Flanged Wheel by nuts and bolts, and a Collar 22 is held in the slotted holes of the Fishplates by two Rolts.
+The Collar is looked on Rol 21 and a Comparish by two Bolts.
 The Collar is locked on Rod 21, and a Compression Spring is fitted between the Collar and the Flanged Wheel, so that the Flanged Wheel is pressed firmly against the 1" loose in 1" Triangular Plates bolted to the chassis.
-Two Couplings are locked on this Rod, and each carries a 3" Bolt in its centre tapped hole.
-The Bolts engage the rim of the Flanged Wheel 20 so that as the lever 23 is pulled the Flanged Wheel is moved away from the
+Two Couplings are locked on this Rod, and each carries a 2" Bolt in its centre tapped hole.
+The Bolts engage the rim of the Flanged Wheel 20 so that as the lever 23 is pulled, the Flanged Wheel is moved away from the